Nexmo/station/_documentation/en/messages/concepts/signed-webhooks.md

 # Signing webhooks

 Signed webhooks provide a method for your application to verify a request is coming from Vonage and its payload has not been tampered with during transit.
 When receiving a request, the incoming webhook will include a JWT token in the authorization header which is signed with your signature secret.
 The secret used to sign the request corresponds to the signature secret associated with the `api_key` included in the JWT claims.
+You can find your **API Secret** on the [Dasboard](https://dashboard.nexmo.com/).

 You use a signature to: